abhideepd/myBlog/README.md

 - common algorithms :
   - Round Robin, rotates request evenly across all servers.
   - Least Connections, sends requests to the server with fewest connections
   - Routes based on the IP Address of the client.
-This ensures that the same IP gets the same server for each request.
+This ensures that the same IP gets the same server for each request.f

 ## Layers
 - Layer in the OSI Model, the loadbalancer operates at.
 Loadbalancers can operate at different layers.
 Most common are Layer 4, the transport layer(TCP) and the layer 7(Application layer, http)